Surreal (album)

 Surreal is the debut album from UK alternative rock band Man Raze.
-The album was written over a two-year period from 2004-2006 and recorded during April 2006 in Dublin in only two weeks.
+The album was written over a two-year period from 2004 to 2006 and recorded during April 2006 in Dublin in only two weeks.
 It features the singles "Skin Crawl" and "Turn It Up".
-The album was released in the USA on June 3, 2008.
+The album was released in the United States on June 3, 2008.
 The UK Edition featuring a 5 track bonus disc is available from December 1, 2008.